Jujubinus gravinae

 Jujubinus gravinae is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.
+It is both a deposit feeder and grazer, feeding on organic matter particles in sediment and low-growing organisms.

 Description

-The size of the shell varies between 3 mm and 7.5 mm.
+The size of the shell varies between 3 mm and 8 mm.
+The animal itself has a 4mm long dextrally coiled body.
+Its wet body mass is 0.0484 g and its body volume is 0.0277 cm^3.
+It utilizes mucus-mediated gliding, the process moving forward by alternating regions of muscular contraction and expansion over a layer of mucus.

 Distribution

 This species occurs in the Western Mediterranean Sea and in the Atlantic Ocean off Portugal, the Canary Islands and the Cape Verdes.